maksimdrachov/stm32-rpi-blinky/README.md

 ![sanity-check](/images/sanity-check.png)

-STM boards use an interface called STLINK for programming and debugging firmware, install this tool:
+STM boards use an interface called `stlink` for programming and debugging firmware, install this tool:

 ```
 sudo apt-get update